aamersadiq/aamersadiq.github.io/_posts/2017-07-16-Git Learnings.markdown

 ### Working Areas
-I always find it useful to visualize the workspace you are working in.
-The best diagram for this is Oliver Steel Git Data Transport Commands.
+It's useful to visualize the workspace and the best diagram for this is Oliver Steel Git Data Transport Commands.

 <img src="{{ site.baseurl }}/images/blog/Git-data-transport-cmds.PNG" class="fullsize-image" alt="Git data transport commands">

 For more information checkout <a href="https://osteele.com/">Oliver blog</a>

+As per diagram git keeps your files at these distinct places.
 Workspace: Your local directory where physical files are kept.
 Index: Staging area holds the files for next commit.
 Local Repository: Committed files ready to be pushed to remote.